-The Journal has seven Senior Editors:
+The Journal has eight Senior Editor positions:

 The Editor-in-Chief has overall responsibility for the production of the Journal.
 The Editor-in-Chief works closely with the other Senior Editors in their respective areas and is responsible for setting schedules and deadlines, establishing and maintaining the Journal's editorial policies, and chairing meetings of the senior board.

 The Articles Editor is responsible for the quality of the editorial work done by the Journal's editors.
 The Articles Editor reviews all the papers at the start of the term, and then assists each editorial team in developing an editing strategy.
 Once each team has completed its substantive editing, the Articles Editor reviews their work.
 He or she also conducts a training session on substantive editing at the beginning of the year.

 The Production Editor is responsible for all technical aspects of the Journal's operations.
 This includes formatting the articles, and designing the Journal's cover, masthead and lead pages.
 The Production Editor is also responsible for soliciting, editing and cite-checking all book reviews.
 He or she also trains volunteers and editors in various aspects of the technical production of the Journal.